lord-zo/misc/config-help/config_wsl_browser.md

 in the Debian `update-alternatives` system:

 ```
-$ sudo update-alternatives --install /usr/bin/x-www-browser x-www-browser <path to browser executable> 0
+$ sudo update-alternatives --install /usr/bin/www-browser www-browser <path to browser executable> 0
 ```

-This will create a symlink called `/etc/alternatives/x-www-browser` to `<path to browser executable>` and another symlink `/usr/bin/x-www-browser` to `/etc/alternatives/x-www-browser`.
+This will create a symlink called `/etc/alternatives/www-browser` to `<path to browser executable>` and another symlink `/usr/bin/www-browser` to `/etc/alternatives/www-browser`.
-Now Debian applications which look for a graphical browser will look for these alternatives.
+Now applications which look for a browser can use this one by default.
+For example `xdg-open` is a common utility which uses `www-browser`.

 If you have multiple Windows browsers you want to use, you can install them under the same alternative and then use the `update-alternatives`